izihawa/summa/docs/index.md

 ## Key Features

-- Full-text index
+- Full-text index with wide range of supported queries and ranking functions
+- GRPC API, Python asynchronous client [library](aiosumma/README.md) and [CLI](aiosumma/README.md)
-- Compile to WASM and use [bindings](summa-wasm) to launch Summa in browsers
+- [WASM-bindings](summa-wasm) to launch Summa in browsers (yes, entirely in browsers)
-- Use with IPFS out of the box
+- Open remote indices through network.
+We have already implemented [IPFS](/summa/ipfs-wasm-guide) support out of the box
-- Store and retrieve documents with textual and numeric fields
-- Wide range of supported queries.
-Retrieve documents, do faceted search and collect statistics
-- Rank documents with BM25, custom and/or user-defined scoring functions
-- Simple GRPC API for managing multiple indices and for search
-- Index documents directly through GRPC API or Kafka
-- Fine CLI and asynchronous client library [aiosumma](aiosumma/README.md) written in Python
-- Extendable query parsing.
-Create your own rich query parsed, add synonyms and buid query context with [aiosumma](aiosumma/README.md) library
-- Tracing with [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-rust) and exposing metrics in Prometheus format
-- `Reflection API` for deep insights about text data
+- Kafka for indexing

 ## Quick Start